Tuesday, November 23, 2021

 Lock yourself in

 Having set the stage for stability as a means to lock-in a design or set it in stone, let's dive in to that concept a bit more.
 There are some examples in package managers where "locking in" your dependency list is a normal best-practice. npm has a package-lock file and a ci command to install packages from it.
-Cargo has a Cargo.lock file and installs packages from it by default (top-level only). go.mod files have the same basic use.
+Cargo has a Cargo.lock file and installs packages from it by default (top-level only; lock files in dependencies are ignored). go.mod files have the same basic use.

 I bring this up because versioning dependencies has been converging on this concept of locking the precise version number of every package in the tree within many major package managers.
 And it's no surprise, because this is one of the best tools for providing repeatable builds and testing.
 Semantic versioning plays right into that, as I covered earlier.